 - MapPointFormComponent – which will contain information about selected map point

-We have already generated MapComponent during initial steps so let’s generate missing components with Angular CLI.
+We have already generated MapComponent during the initial steps so let’s generate missing components with Angular CLI.

 Define the output – MapPoint class

-The end result of geocoding operation should be a MapPoint object.
+The end result of the geocoding operation should be a MapPoint object.

 Let’s create map-point.model.ts file in /src/app/shared/models directory.

-As you can see we need point’s name with geocoordinates – latitude and longitude.
+As you can see we need the point’s name with geocoordinates – latitude and longitude.